boly38/node-mongotools/README.md

 ```

 ### shared options
-This options are used by dump and restore.
+These options are used by dump and restore.

 Either `uri` or `host`/`port`/`db`: